sous-chefs/iis/README.md

 ### Actions

-- :add: - add a new application pool
+- `:add` - add a new application
-- :delete: - delete an existing application pool
+- `:delete` - delete an existing application

 ### Attribute Parameters

-- app_name: name attribute.
-The name of the site to add this app to
+- `app_name` - name attribute.
+The name of the site to add this application to
-- path: The virtual path for this application
+- `path` - the virtual path for this application
-- applicationPool: The pool this application belongs to
+- `application_pool` - the pool this application belongs to
-- physicalPath: The physical path where this app resides.
+- `physical_path` - the physical path where this app resides

 ### Example

-  #creates a new app
+    # creates a new application
     iis_app "myApp" do
       path "/v1_1"
       application_pool "myAppPool_v1_1"
       physical_path "#{node['iis']['docroot']}/testfu/v1_1"
       action :add
     end

 iis\_module
 --------

-Manages modules globally or on a per site basis.
+Manages modules globally or on a per-site basis.

 ### Actions

-- :add: - add a new module
+- `:add` - add a new module
-- :delete: - delete a module
+- `:delete` - delete a module

 ### Attribute Parameters

-- module_name: The name of the module to add or delete
+- `module_name` - the name of the module to add or delete
-- type: The type of module
+- `type` - the type of module
-- precondition: precondition for module
+- `precondition` - precondition for the module
-- application: The application or site to add the module to
+- `application` -  the application or site to add the module to

 ### Example

     # Adds a module called "My 3rd Party Module" to mySite/
     iis_module "My 3rd Party Module" do
       application "mySite/"
       precondition "bitness64"
       action :add
     end

     # Adds a module called "MyModule" to all IIS sites on the server
     iis_module "MyModule"